What is PDR? Paintless Dent Repair vs. Traditional Repair

 PDR is the right move if:

-The dent is shallow and the paint is intact.
+The dent is shallow and the paint is not damaged.

 The car has hail damage or door dings.